knebiolo/stryke/README.md

 |                       | Labidesthes | Umbra              |
 |                       | Lampetra    |                    |

-Stryke users should determine what genus, family or species of fish are to be modelled through consultation with involved parties on each project.
+It is recommended that end users identify species and fit distributions with consultation from resource agencies.

-Within the level of HUC02 there are five geographical regions for which there are fish entrainment data from the EPRI 1997 database.
-When pooling data among HUCs or seasons to achieve more statistical power, please consult our accompanying **strategies document** to ensure that data pooled is compatible.
+The United States Geological Service defined hydrologic regions within the United States and developed a hierarchical identification system known as Hydrologic Unit Codes (HUCS).
+The EPRI entrainment dataset has HUC02, HUC04, HUC06 and HUC08 tiers, which delineate hydrologic regions from the large scale basin level, to the smallest catchment level.
+The major basins of the United States are defined at the HUC02 level.
+When pooling data among HUCs or seasons to achieve more statistical power, please consult the accompanying **strategies document** for tips and tricks.

 - HUC02-02 Mid-Atlantic
 - HUC02-03 Southeastern United States